ºÚ°µ±¬ÁÏÍø

 Key information

-• In response to the 2021 National Student Safety Survey ºÚ°µ±¬ÁÏÍø has increased its education and prevention workshops for students, and increased promotion of how students can report sexual harm and seek support.
+• In response to the 2021 National Student Safety Survey, ºÚ°µ±¬ÁÏÍø increased its education and prevention workshops for students and increased promotion of how students can report sexual harm and seek support.

 • In 2022 ºÚ°µ±¬ÁÏÍø launched its Safety Support Network, which comprises 51 specially trained ºÚ°µ±¬ÁÏÍø academic and professional staff across all 7 Australian campuses who provide advice, support and information to students who have experienced sexual harm.